aplbrain/dandi-docs/docs/terms-policies/terms.md

 [1] [2] See further the user pages regarding uploading for information on anonymization of datasets that contain sensitive personal information.

-If you have any questions or comments with respect to DANDI, or if you are unsure whether your intended use is in line with these Terms of Use, or if you seek permission for a use that does not fall within these Terms of Use, please [contact us](https://github.com/dandi/helpdesk/issues/new/choose).
+If you have any questions or comments with respect to {{ instance.name }}, or if you are unsure whether your intended use is in line with these Terms of Use, or if you seek permission for a use that does not fall within these Terms of Use, please [contact us](https://github.com/dandi/helpdesk/issues/new/choose).